2025 Acura TLX Type S

 With the 2025 TLX, Acura straddles the line between compact and midsize luxury sedans.
 From the front seats, it feels large and wide, like a BMW 5 Series.
 But in the back, it seems small and narrow, more like a BMW 3 Series.
 Acura does price the TLX more like compact luxury sedans, though, and the TLX is a step up from the smaller Integra hatchback.
 For the 2025 model year, the automaker has made almost no changes to the TLX, though the complimentary maintenance program is cut in half to one year or 12,000 miles.

-Cost to DriveCost to drive estimates for the 2025 Acura TLX Type S 4dr Sedan AWD (3.0L 6cyl Turbo 10A) and comparison vehicles are based on 15,000 miles per year (with a mix of 55% city and 45% highway driving) and energy estimates of N/A undefined in Virginia.
+Cost to DriveCost to drive estimates for the 2025 Acura TLX Type S 4dr Sedan AWD (3.0L 6cyl Turbo 10A) and comparison vehicles are based on 15,000 miles per year (with a mix of 55% city and 45% highway driving) and energy estimates of $3.72 per gallon for premium unleaded in North Carolina.

 TLX Type S